 During this series of camps our volunteers have already planted over 14,000 shrubs and trees in a unique initiative that will establish one of Scotland’s outstanding examples of restored treeline woodland, a significant habitat that has been almost lost from our mountains.

-If you can rise to a challenge and would enjoy the hard work, wonderful scenery and good company that we can offer, please contact Hugh or Philip Ashmole for full information.
+If you can rise to a challenge and would enjoy the hard work, wonderful scenery and good company that we can offer, please refer to the high planting camp flyer then email Hugh for further information.
 In case of difficulty phone Borders Forest Trust on 01835 830750 or by email.